 Complete an application online at www.mccnebjobs.com or completed online at the Human Resources Office at the Fort Omaha @Campus located at North 30th & Fort Streets, Building #32, Omaha, Nebraska 68111.
 Office hours are: Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Applications can also be completed online at the Fort Omaha Campus Library (531-622-2306), Elkhorn Valley Campus Library (531-622-1206), and the South Omaha Campus Career Center (531-622-4555).
 Please contact them to verify the hours of operation.

-OPPD Highlights for Green Omaha Coalition, July 2017
+OPPD News for Green Omaha Coalition, July 2017

 Omaha Public Power District has several strategic directives.
 Per Strategic Directive 7, Environmental Stewardship, OPPD is committed to operate OPPD in an environmentally sensitive manner.
 As part of the directive:

 - The Board establishes that a long-term goal of at least 30% of retail energy sales shall be supplied from renewable energy resources.

 - 2017 projection at 34% of retail sales